Mindful Communication Retreat with Lucy Draper-Clarke and Felicity Hart

 Mindful Communication Practices

 During this retreat at the tranquil Tara Rokpa Centre in North West Province, we will draw on the principles of Non-Violent Communication and Insight Dialogue in order to increase awareness, compassion and ease with ourselves and others.
+We will combine sitting practices with gently mindful movement practices too (yoga and qigong).

 The retreat will show us a way of being very honest, without any criticism, insults or put-downs.
 We learn to be aware of our feelings and needs, make requests and stay open and respond to the feelings and needs of others.